AltaArts/OpenWithMenu--Prism-Plugin/README.md

 ## **Plugin Usage**

-The OpenWithMenu plugin adds a menu to the Prism2 User Settings menu.
-In this menu a user may add file types to be associated with selected icons.
-This allows Prism's UI to show icons for file type that are not supported.
+The OpenWithMenu plugin adds a new item to the right-click menu and a sub-menu to the Prism2 User Settings menu.
+This plugin allows users to open media files (both in the Media and Library tabs) using a program of choice.
+Prism2's default action when double-licking a media item is for it to open in the selected viewer, or the system's default.

-For example, at present there is no intergration for SynthEyes.
-But when a .sni extension is associated with a SynthEyes icon, Prism2's UI will display the icon correctly.
+**Example usage:**  user needs to open a .png with Photoshop to edit, but then open with fSpy for the alignment.

-There is no other functionality besides the UI.
+The menu of OpenWithMenu allows users to select applications to be displayed in the right-click menu.
+The user selects the loacation of the application executable, and a short-name that will be displayed in the right-click menu.

 ## **Installation**